omgnetwork/elixir-omg/docs/branching.md

 Most importantly, we're confident about the contracts.
 A contract redeployment in this phase would have the most impact.

-This is a _feature freeze_ for the new network (`v0.2` branch).
+This is a _feature freeze_ for the new version (`v0.2` branch).
 Try to minimize merging changes from `master` to any of the release branches.

 Branches and environments:
 - `master` is automatically deployed to **development** environment
 - `v0.2` is automatically deployed to **staging-v0-2** environment
-  - changes to this release branch will be merged into master, as needed
+  - changes to this release branch will be merged into `master`, as needed
 - `v0.2` is manually deployed to **production-v0-2** environment
 - `v0.1` is automatically deployed to **staging-v0-1** environment
-  - changes to the release branch will be merged into master, as needed
+  - changes to the release branch will be merged into `master`, as needed
 - `v0.1` is manually deployed to **production-v0-1** environment

 Deploying new contracts to `master`: